 The complete article can be found here.

-Secondly, she was interviewed on Fox News on November 18, 2015 and expresses no regret for her "Submission" which details the status of women in Islam, and for which she has received death threats to this day.
+Secondly, she was interviewed on Fox News on November 18, 2015, and expresses no regret for her "Submission" which details the status of women in Islam, and for which she has received death threats to this day.
 In the interview entitled "Ayaan Hirsi Ali on Islam and Violence" she also debunks the common mantra that ISIS, Boko Haram and al-Shabab have nothing to do with the core of Islam.
-The interview is here.

 - Do any of her suggestions make sense?